Make the dig command more efficient with scripts!

 Text file (records.txt): The script only "reads" the contents, so it can run with standard permissions (-rw-r--r--).

-Script file (dig-check.sh): Permissions must be set because the OS needs to be given permission (+x: execution permission) to run the script as a program.
+Script file (dig-check.sh): Permissions must be set because the OS needs to be given permission to run this as a program (+x: execute permission).

-This time, let's execute it using "example.com" as an example.
+This time, we will run it using "example.com" as an example.

-Now, the items written in records.txt will be output all at once by the script, so you can check the settings in a shorter time!
+With this, the items written in records.txt will be output all at once by the script, so you can check the settings in a shorter amount of time!

-* ./ means "execute the file in the current directory," so if you are in a different directory, please move to the target directory before executing it.
+* ./ means "execute the file in the current directory", so if you are in a different directory, please move to the target directory before running it.

 ./dig-check.sh example.com